Firstly, to set the record straight, the plural of avocado is avocados, not avocadoes as I see this oftentimes.

 What do you NEED:

-1 garlic clove, minced.
+1 lb of zucchini.1 garlic clove, minced.

 1 large avocado.